-The accompanying proxy is solicited on behalf of the Board for use at the Annual Meeting to be held at the offices of the Company, 399 Park Avenue, 38th Floor, New York, New York 10022, on April 29, 2019 at 8:00 a.m., Eastern Time.
-Only holders of record of our common stock at the close of business on February 27, 2019, which is the Record Date, will be entitled to vote at the Annual Meeting.
-At the close of business on the Record Date, we had 248,038,840 shares of common stock, par value \$0.01 per share (the "Shares"), outstanding and entitled to vote.
-This proxy statement, including the accompanying form of proxy (collectively, the "Proxy Statement"), or a Notice of Internet Availability of Proxy Materials containing instructions on how to access the Proxy Statement and annual report on Form 10-K for the fiscal year ended December 31, 2018 (the "Annual Report"), and how to submit proxies over the internet are first being sent to shareholders on or about March 14, 2019.
+The accompanying proxy is solicited on behalf of the Board for use at the Annual Meeting to be held at the offices of the Company, 399 Park Avenue, 38th Floor, New York, New York 10022, on June 8, 2020 at 8:30 a.m., Eastern Time.
+Only holders of record of our common stock at the close of business on April 13, 2020, which is the Record Date, will be entitled to vote at the Annual Meeting.
+At the close of business on the Record Date, we had 388,437,705 shares of common stock, par value \$0.01 per share (the "Shares"), outstanding and entitled to vote.
+This proxy statement, including the accompanying form of proxy (collectively, the "Proxy Statement"), or a Notice of Internet Availability of Proxy Materials containing instructions on how to access the Proxy Statement and annual report on Form 10-K for the fiscal year ended December 31, 2019 (the "Annual Report"), and how to submit proxies over the internet are first being sent to shareholders on or about April 20, 2020.
 The Annual Report and Proxy Statement can both be accessed online at www.proxyvote.com.

 All proxies will be voted in accordance with the instructions contained therein.
-Unless contrary instructions are specified, if a proxy is properly executed and received by the Company (and not revoked) prior to the Annual Meeting, the Shares represented by the proxy will be voted (1) FOR the election of three members of the board of directors of the Company to serve until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified, (2) FOR the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019, and (3) FOR the proposal to amend our existing charter to include a provision that would limit the transferability of shares of our common stock in the 365-day period following a listing of our common stock on a national securities exchange.
+Unless contrary instructions are specified, if a proxy is properly executed and received by the Company (and not revoked) prior to the Annual Meeting, the Shares represented by the proxy will be voted (1) FOR the election of two members of the Board to serve until the 2023 annual meeting of shareholders and until their successors are duly elected and qualified, (2) FOR the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and (3) FOR the proposal to allow the Company to reduce its asset coverage ratio to 150%, pursuant to Section 61(a)(2) of the Investment Company Act of 1940, as amended, to become effective the date after the Annual Meeting.
 Should any matter not described above be properly presented at the Annual Meeting, the named proxies will vote in accordance with their best judgment as permitted.